MarkNenadov/spring-into-ai/README.md

 1. Clone the repository
 2. Configure your environment variables
+3. Create spring-into-ai db
-3. Run the application using `./mvnw spring-boot:run`
+4Run the application using `./mvnw spring-boot:run`

 ## License